West Coast IPA vs East Coast IPA: What’s the Difference?

 There’s no “rule” on what hops need to be used in any IPA, but hop profiles make some hops superior for specific brews.
 For West Coast IPAs, it’s pretty common to see hops like Cascade, Simcoe, and Centennial.
 Other hops that brewers use include Chinook, Columbus, and sometimes fruitier hops like Amarillo or Citra.

-East Coast IPAs come from the East Coast of the US, more specifically the New England area (don’t worry, we’ll get there).
+East Coast IPAs come from the East Coast of the US, more specifically, the New England area (don’t worry, we’ll get there).
 I don’t know exactly what the first East Coast IPA was, but Heady Topper seems to be one of the earliest examples of an IPA that didn’t need to go full-throttle on bitter notes.
-Then, like a juicy avalanche, these beers swept across the region, and then country, over the past few decades.
+Then, like a juicy avalanche, these beers swept across the region and then the country over the past few decades.

 East Coast IPA vs New England IPA